IT Services Cold Calling

 Most campaigns move from signed agreement to first calls in 2 to 4 weeks depending on target-account complexity, technical context, list approval, and talk-track approval.

 Pricing is performance-based: you pay per qualified meeting booked, with no retainer or setup fee.
-The first invoice arrives after the first qualified meeting lands on your calendar.
+Pricing is set around the agreed service motion, buyer seniority, target-account criteria, and qualification standard.